Westlake Watershed Group

 Meetings are Open to All

 The Westlake Watershed Group, a volunteer citizen’s committee comprised of Westlake residents, business people and City employees, was vested to meet the public education and involvement goals in the plan.
-Its meetings are open to the public and held at least four times a year at City Hall.
+Its meetings are open to the public and held at least four times a year at City Hall (March, June, September and December).
 A continental breakfast is provided.

-Install creek signs throughout the city in the 7 major creeks: Porter, Wilhelmy, Schwartz, Cahoon, Wischmeyer, Wolf, and Sperry.
+- Install creek signs throughout the city in the 7 major creeks: Porter, Wilhelmy, Schwartz, Cahoon, Wischmeyer, Wolf, and Sperry.
 The group would also like to have educational signs at the watershed locations: Porter, Schwartz, Cahoon, Wischmeyer, Wolf and Sperry.
+Download Westlake Watesheds Map (PDF)

-Conduct stream cleanups throughout the year.
-The first cleanup was held on Saturday, May 5.
-Watch this page for the next cleanup announcement.
+- Conduct multiple stream cleanups throughout the year.
+Please watch this page for the next cleanup announcement, this is great community service hours.

 Annual Rain and Garden Show